PD0DIB/DMR-Codeplugs/Hytera/README.md

-In this sub-repo you will find my codepligs for Hytera MD785 (GPS), covering all DMR repeaters for The Netherlands and Belgium
+In this sub-repo you will find my codeplugs for Hytera MD785 (GPS), covering all DMR repeaters for The Netherlands and Belgium